 - Season the chicken generously with salt and pepper - outside as well as inside the cavity

-- Then, truss the chicken by tying the chicken legs together.
+- Truss the chicken by tying the legs together.

 - Place the chicken on the vegetable bed breast-side up.
 Brush the chicken with the remaining glaze.